thanos-io/thanos/docs/components/compact.md

 The Compactor, among other things, is responsible for compacting multiple blocks into one.

-Why even compacting?
+Why even compact?
 This is a process, also done by Prometheus, to reduce the number of blocks and compact index indices.
 We can compact an index quite well in most cases, because series usually live longer than the duration of the smallest blocks (2 hours).

 ### Compaction Groups / Block Streams